normcrusher42/minihell/README.md

 I'll list how to find them here under a spoilers flag (there is no spoiler flag...
 READ AWAY):

 try expanding "$$"
-crash any program (try executing code that dereferences a null pointer ;3) huh..
+crash any program (try executing code that dereferences a null pointer ;3) (This is also a @Pastifier reference haha) huh..
 I thought I included more easter eggs.. oh well.

 some records of our journey is available in the "txt junk" folder.
 Constantly changing roadmaps, a checklist, etc.. its worth the look lool